Logo

 • categories of third parties to whom we have disclosed or shared their personal information;

-• categories of personal information that we have disclosed or shared with a third party for a business purpose; and
+• categories of personal information that we have disclosed or shared with a third party for a business or commercial purpose; and

 • categories of third parties to whom the residents’ personal information has been sold and the specific categories of personal information sold to each category of third party.

-California residents may make a Request to Know up to twice every 12 months.
+California residents may make a Request to Know/Access up to twice every 12 months.

 • Right to Non-discrimination: California residents have the right not to be subject to discriminatory treatment for exercising their rights under the CCPA.

-For more information about our privacy practices, you may contact us as set forth in the Contact and Comments section above.
+For more information about our privacy practices, you may contact us as set forth in Section 16 Contact Us above.

 HIPAA NOTICE OF PRIVACY PRACTICES